-At this point, the reed drives the wire into its final position and creates a precise cross-section.
+At the same time, the reed drives the weft wire into its final position and creates a precise cross-section.
 This completes the first cycle of the weaving process.

 The reed will return to its resting position with the warp and front take-up mechanism rotating in the same initial increment, initiating a new cycle.
 This cycle of movements is repeated hundreds, thousands, or over a million times depending on the specifications and length of the wire mesh cloth being woven.

-What Are the Benefits of a Mesh Filter?
+What Are the Benefits of a Wire Mesh Filter?

 Additionally, the wires themselves can be woven to form different weave patterns, each with its own unique characteristics.
 This helps ensure the mesh filter properly removes contaminant particles while maintaining a desired flow rate.

-What Are the Drawbacks of a Mesh Filter?
+What Are the Drawbacks of a Wire Mesh Filter?